-Moreover, during 2021 the Company invested USD 64,1 million for the acquisition of shares listed on the US and Oslo Stock Exchange, some of which were disposed realizing a gain of USD 1,1 million.
-As of 31 December 2021, the Company held shares in various listed entities with a fair value of USD 24,8 million.
+- Moreover, during 2022 the Company invested in shares listed on the US and Oslo Stock Exchange realizing a gain of USD 5,5 million.
+As of 31 December 2022, the Company held shares in various listed entities with a fair value of USD 5.7 million. - 4.
+In September and October 2022, the Company provided the amount of USD 19,8 million to its subsidiary Standard Supply AS under a revolving credit facility.
+In November 2022, the subsidiary settled the balance of the RCF including interest of USD 325 thousands.